Yukawa potential: History

 Prior to Hideki Yukawa's 1935 paper, physicists struggled to explain the results of James Chadwick's atomic model, which consisted of positively charged protons and neutrons packed inside of a small nucleus, with a radius on the order of 10−14 meters.
 Physicists knew that electromagnetic forces at these lengths would cause these protons to repel each other and for the nucleus to fall apart.
 Thus came the motivation for further explaining the interactions between elementary particles.
 In 1932, Werner Heisenberg proposed a "Platzwechsel" (migration) interaction between the neutrons and protons inside the nucleus, in which neutrons were composite particles of protons and electrons.
 These composite neutrons would emit electrons, creating an attractive force with the protons, and then turn into protons themselves.
 When, in 1933 at the Solvay Conference, Heisenberg proposed his interaction, physicists suspected it to be of either two forms:

 on account of its short-range.
 However, there were many issues with his theory.
-Namely, it is impossible for an electron of spin 1/2 and a proton of spin 1/2 to add up to the neutron spin of 1/2.
+For one, it is impossible for an electron of spin 1/2 and a proton of spin 1/2 to add up to the neutron spin of 1/2.
 The way Heisenberg treated this issue would go on to form the ideas of isospin.